 The library provides support of American Psychological Association citation style.
-References are also formatted electronically in databases.
-The latest editions of both styles are available in print in the library.
+The latest edition is available in print in the library.

 Enrollment Services

 Admission Procedure

 All new applicants must meet all admissions requirements before enrolling at the College.

 Veterans

 Individuals who qualify for educational benefits through the Veterans Administration must submit a listing of previous education and training as part of the admissions process.
 The college maintains a file for each veteran and/or eligible person which includes the following: